medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting-k3s-multinode.md

 ---
 title: "k3s - multiple node deployment for VMware"
-linkTitle: "k3s - multiple nodes"
+linkTitle: "Self Hosting - k3s Multiple Nodes"
 weight: 20
 description: >
   Hosting the CHT on self run VMware infrastructure for multiple CHT-Core projects that utilize horizontally scaled CouchDB nodes
 ---

 {{% pageinfo %}}
-This page details initial k3s cluster setup on a VMware datacenter running vSphere 7+.
-After initial completion, the administrator should only be adding VMs to the cluster or deploying cht-core projects to be orchestrated.
+This page covers an example k3s cluster setup on a VMware datacenter with vSphere 7+ for a national deployment across 50 counties capable of supporting 20,000+ CHWs concurrently.
+After setup, administrators should only add VMs to the cluster or deploy CHT Core projects to be orchestrated.

 {{% /pageinfo %}}

 ### About container orchestration

-A container orchestrater has the ability to schedule projects on available resources spread across a datacenter.
-For national scale projects, or a large number of cht-core deployments to maintain, we recommend and support using a lightweight kubernetes orchestrator called [k3s](https://docs.k3s.io/).
-The orchestrator will monitor resources across a group of nodes (VMs), place cht-core projects where there is available resource and migrate projects to spare resources if combined utilization is high or there are underlying issues.
-Instead of provisioning one VM per cht-core project, we will provision larger VMs and deploy multiple cht-core projects on one VM, with each project receiving optional resource limitations.
+A container orchestrator helps easily allocate hardware resources spread across a datacenter.
+For national scale projects, or a deployments with a  large number of CHT Core instances, Medic recommends a lightweight Kubernetes orchestrator called [k3s](https://docs.k3s.io/).
+The orchestrator will:

+* monitor resources across a group of virtual machines (aka "nodes")
+* place CHT Core projects where there is available resource
+* migrate projects to spare resources if combined utilization is high or there are underlying issues.

+Instead of provisioning one VM per CHT Core project, we will provision larger VMs and deploy multiple CHT Core projects on one VM, with each project receiving optional resource limitations, like CPU and RAM.

-An example of national scale use-case of an orchestrator is deploying 50 cht-core projects, one for each county.
-For this scenario, we will provision 9 large VMs, and place 6 cht-core projects on each VM, allowing spare resources to handle failovers, as well as the orchestrator to decide which project is placed on which VM.
-This enables efficient use of resources without having to manually plan your datacenter resource utilization on a project basis.
+In this example an orchestrator is deploying 50 CHT Core projects, one for each county.
+We will provision 9 large VMs and place 6 CHT Core projects on each VM.
+This allows for spare resources for failovers and lets the orchestrator decide on which VM projects live.
+Further, we get automated efficient use of datacenter resource utilization and avoids future manual allocations.

 ### Nodes

+We'll be using two types of k3s nodes in this deployment:

-* k3s [HA control-plane](https://docs.k3s.io/installation/requirements#cpu-and-memory) nodes - 3 nodes that will enable HA and provide access to kube API.
-The containers running inside `kube-system` namespace are often associated with the control-plane.
+* [HA control-plane](https://docs.k3s.io/installation/requirements#cpu-and-memory) nodes - these enable high availability (HA) and provide access to kube API.
+These are containers running inside `kube-system` namespace which are often associated with the control-plane.
 They include coreDNS, traefik (ingress), servicelb, VMware Cloud Provisioner Interface (CPI), and VMWare Container Storage Interface (CSI)

-* k3s agent/worker nodes - These nodes will run the cht-core containers and projects.
-They will also run a few other containers that tie in networking, and storage.
-VMware CSI-node will be running that enables this agent to mount volumes from VMware Virtual-SAN for block data storage.
-Agents will also run servicelb-traefik containers which allow the nodes to route traffic to correct projects and handle load-balancing, and internal networking.
+* Agent or worker nodes - these run the CHT Core containers and projects.
+They will also run services that tie in networking and storage.
+VMware CSI-node will be running here which enables agents to mount volumes from VMware Virtual-SAN for block data storage.
+Agents will also run servicelb-traefik containers which allow the nodes to route traffic to correct projects and handle load-balancing and internal networking.

 ## Prerequisites